pthu/sahd/docs/words/ts-l-h.md

 <b>B.1</b> The Passover texts introduce a problem with the meaning of the present lexeme and its relationship to  <span dir="rtl">בשׁל</span>.
 While Exod 12:8-9
 requires that the Passover lamb be roasted (<span dir="rtl">צלה</span>) and specifically says that it ought not to be boiled (<span dir="rtl">בשׁל</span>) in water, Deut 16:7 expressly commands that the Passover lamb be boiled (<span dir="rtl">בשׁל</span>).
 There is of course a long history of exegetical wrestling as it relates to this passage.
-If it were true, as some argue, that <span dir="rtl">בשׁל</span> is a generic cooking verb and can likewise mean ‘boil’ and simply ‘cook’, then there would be no contradiction between the two texts.[^8] Exodus would still assert that the lamb is to be roasted and not ‘cooked in water’ (i.e. boiled), whereas Deuteronomy would simply assert that the lamb is to be cooked.
+If it were true, as some argue, that <span dir="rtl">בשׁל</span> is a generic cooking verb and can likewise mean ‘boil’ and simply ‘cook’, then there would be no contradiction between the two texts.<sup id="fnref:8"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:8')">8</a></sup> Exodus would still assert that the lamb is to be roasted and not ‘cooked in water’ (i.e. boiled), whereas Deuteronomy would simply assert that the lamb is to be cooked.
 If all this were true, the one might argue that <span dir="rtl">בשׁל</span> could stand in for
 <span dir="rtl">צלה</span> as a more generic cooking verb.
 However, this assertion, that <span dir="rtl">בשׁל</span> could be a generic cooking verb, is unlikely to be true.
 Both in medieval Jewish sources and in part of modern scholarship, the ideological starting point is that these two Passover texts (Exod 12:8-9; Deut 16:7) must not contradict one another.
 The other occurrences of  <span dir="rtl">בשׁל</span> are, however, clearly related to some kind of liquid cooking.
 Furthermore, liquid cooking was a primary mode of cooking in ancient Palestine and it would be extremely odd for there to be no extant verb related specifically to boiling (in contrast to there being two different lexemes related to different kinds of roasting).
-While the argument receives more detailed treatment in the discussion of <span dir="rtl">בשׁל</span> (Peters 2016:97-106), one can at least here assert that  <span dir="rtl">בשׁל</span> is unlikely to be a generic cooking verb, that Exodus and Deuteronomy therefore prescribe different cooking methods for the Passover lamb, and that  <span dir="rtl">בשׁל</span> is not a more generic substitute for the more specific  <span dir="rtl">צלה</span> (Peters 2016:176-86).[^9]
+While the argument receives more detailed treatment in the discussion of <span dir="rtl">בשׁל</span> (Peters 2016:97-106), one can at least here assert that  <span dir="rtl">בשׁל</span> is unlikely to be a generic cooking verb, that Exodus and Deuteronomy therefore prescribe different cooking methods for the Passover lamb, and that  <span dir="rtl">בשׁל</span> is not a more generic substitute for the more specific  <span dir="rtl">צלה</span> (Peters 2016:176-86).<sup id="fnref:9"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:9')">9</a></sup>

 ## 7. Conclusions